An easy gozleme recipe with two different fillings. Gozleme is a traditional Turkish flatbread that's so easy to make and is packed with flavor!

 What is gozleme?

-Gozleme is a traditional Turkish flatbread that’s stuffed with different fillings.
-The dough used to make gozleme is usually made without any leavening agents, however, there are also other types of gozleme dough that use yeast or eggs.
+Gozleme is a traditional Turkish flatbread that's stuffed with different fillings.
+The dough used to make gozleme is usually made without any leavening agents.
 The dough is thinly rolled out using a thin rolling pin called oklava, then filled with different fillings, folded, sealed and cooked in a pan.

-This Turkish flatbread is usually made on a traditional large pan called a sac.
+This Turkish flatbread is usually made on a traditional large pan called sac.
 The sac is very large and almost flat.
-Turkish cooks grease the sac pretty well before cooking gozleme or, sometimes, they cook it in a nonstick pan without any oil and then brush butter on the pastry when it’s fully cooked.
+Turkish cooks grease sac pretty well before cooking gozleme.
+Id sac isn't available, it's possible to make gozleme in a nonstick pan without any oil and then brush butter on the pastry when it's fully cooked.

 Authentic gozleme used to be made and served mostly in villages and rural areas in Turkey but in the last twenty years or so it has made its way into cities and is well loved by everyone.
 You can find gozleme in many cafes or restaurants.
-I love getting gozleme at the weekly farmers markets in Istanbul.
+I love getting gozleme at the weekly farmers markets in Istanbul, made by Turkish grandmas and aunties!

 You can find traditional gozleme with many different fillings.
 Some of the most known gozleme fillings are: